gferrin/random-bits/README.md

 ![final](https://raw.githubusercontent.com/gferrin/image-scrambler/master/final/one.jpg)

-To run install [imagemagick](http://www.imagemagick.org/) which if your using homebrew would look like this
+To run, first install [imagemagick](http://www.imagemagick.org/), which if your using homebrew would look like this

 `brew install imagemagick`